The Most Common Causes of Motorcycle Accidents

 When you ride a motorcycle you are more vulnerable to serious injury, or even death, if involved in an accident.
 Compared to cars, motorcycles are significantly more exposed and offer less safety options for riders as they go about their daily commute or weekend ride.

-At the Law Offices of Van Dorn, Curtiss & Rousseau, we are experienced motorcycle accident lawyers who understand your love of riding and work to make sure you’re fairly compensated in the event of any accident.
+At Van Dorn, Curtiss, Rousseau & Ross, PLLC, we are experienced motorcycle accident lawyers who understand your love of riding and work to make sure you’re fairly compensated in the event of any accident.
 We also encourage practicing safe riding and understanding the frequent causes of motorcycle accidents so that you can prevent significant injury to yourself or others.

 The common causes of motorcycle accidents include: